How Many Keywords Should You Use for SEO

 5. Neil Patel

 Neil Patel is a total rockstar in the marketing world.
-This guy has founded businesses like NP Digital, Hello Bar, and Crazy Egg.
+He has founded businesses like NP Digital, Hello Bar, and Crazy Egg.
 He’s an entrepreneur, investor, SEO expert, and influencer.
-Forbes recognizes him as one of the top 10 marketers worldwide, he’s a New York Times bestselling author, and he made it to the list of top 100 entrepreneurs under 30.
-He knows about SEO, so his opinion is to be taken into consideration.
+Forbes recognizes him as one of the top 10 marketers worldwide.
+He also made it to the top 100 entrepreneurs under 30.

-Neil Patel emphasizes using one primary keyword, or a maximum of two that are used equally, and around them, build a network of several other secondary keywords relevant to the topic
+1. Neil Patel emphasizes using one primary keyword, or a maximum of two that are used equally, and around them, build a network of several other secondary keywords relevant to the topic.

-However, the outdated practice of repeating a keyword at least seven times in the body copy is no longer effective.
-In fact, it can negatively impact the quality and readability of the content.
+4. The outdated practice of repeating a keyword at least seven times in the body copy is no longer effective.
+It can negatively impact the quality and readability of the content.

-The focus should also be on the use of long-tail keywords.
-Neil points out that, especially with these types of keywords, only 3-4 are enough to create good content that ranks well
+5. The focus should also be on using long-tail keywords.
+Neil points out that, especially with these keywords, only 3-4 are enough to create good content that ranks well

 6.-Matt-Cutts

-Matt Cutts was the administrator of United States Digital Service and former head of Google’s Webspam Team and is an important figure in the field of SEO.
+Matt Cutts is an important figure in the field of SEO.
+He was the administrator of the United States Digital Service and the former head of Google’s Webspam Team.
 He is renowned as an American software engineer for providing valuable SEO tips and tricks.

-Analyzing Matt Cutts’ work, we spotted a take from an older video in which he discusses how many keywords you should use in SEO, with direct reference also to keyword density.
+Analyzing Matt Cutts’ work, we spotted a clip from an older video in which he discusses the number of keywords you should use in SEO, directly referring to keyword density.

 However, even considering Matt Cutts’ insights from 2011, it becomes clear that our emphasis should be on selecting 2-4 keywords relevant to our content, but it’s important to strike the right balance and avoid keyword stuffing, ensuring that the keywords are naturally integrated within the content.